nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 3b.
 The given menu item has pending orders

     * 3b1.
-JJIMY prompts the user to append `-f` to the end of his command to confirm the cascading deletion of pending orders that contain the menu item
+JJIMY prompts the user to append `-f` to the end of his command to confirm the cascading cancelation of pending orders that contain the menu item

       User case resumes at step 2.